yu-gi-oh-leilei/SADCL/README.md

 ```

 Acknowledgement
 We thank the authors of Query2label, detr, for their great works and codes.
-Thanks to @SlongLiu for sharing training tricks and providing a useful script for training.
+Thanks to @SlongLiu for providing a useful script for training.